Pete Kwiatkowski

-Pete Kwiatkowski (born August 29, 1966) is an American college football coach.
-He is the defensive coordinator at the University of Texas at Austin.
-Kwiatkowski was previously the defensive coordinator at the University of Washington and Boise State University, where he played in the mid-1980s.
+Pete Kwiatkowski (born August 29, 1966) is an American professional football coach who is the defensive line coach for the Arizona Cardinals of the National Football League (NFL).
+He previously served as the defensive coordinator at the University of Texas at Austin from 2021 to 2025.

+Kwiatkowski played college football at Boise State and has previously served as an assistant coach at Boise State University, Snow College, Eastern Washington University, Montana State University, University of Washington and the University of Texas at Austin.

 Playing career

 Kwiatkowski played college football at Boise State as a defensive lineman from 1984 to 1987, where he was a first-team All-American (Division I-AA) in 1987.
 He was an honorable mention All-America recognition from the Associated Press in 1986, Big Sky defensive player of the year in 1987, first-team All-Big Sky (1986, 1987), and honorable mention as a sophomore in 1985.

 Kwiatkowski was inducted into the Boise State Athletic Hall of Fame in 1996.

 Coaching career

 Early years

 Kwiatkowski began his coaching career at Boise State in 1988, coaching a number of positions on defense including the defensive backs, outside linebackers, and the defensive line.
 After nine seasons with the Broncos, he was the co-defensive coordinator position at Snow College in Utah for one season (1997) and the defensive line coach at Eastern Washington in Cheney for two years (1998, 1999).